x-vin/covidcures/docs/src/naturopathic.md

 ### Suggested suppliers:
 The protocol mostly uses everyday household ingredients, and fruits and vegetables are best sourced from local organic stores.
 The herbs used may either have to be collected from surrounding Nature, or consumed as Ayurvedic concoctions available at nearby Ayurvedic dispensaries.

-[Turmeric and Curcumin Supplements and Spices Review][64]
+   - [Turmeric and Curcumin Supplements and Spices Review][64]

 ### Further references:
-[N.I.C.E. helpline number: +91 8587059169][65]

-[The N.I.C.E. treatment protocol for influenza, fever and coronavirus can be downloaded at this URL][66]

-[N.I.C.E. way to Cure COVID-19, by Biswaroop Roy Chowdhury, available also in e-book format][67]

-[N.I.C.E. book references online][68]

-[The Physiological Burden of Prolonged PPE Use on Healthcare Workers during Long Shifts- CDC, June 10, 2020][69]

-[Disposable surgical face masks for preventing surgical wound infection in clean surgery  Cochrane Database Syst Rev. 2012;1(CD002929)][70]

-[Hypercapnia Alters Expression of Immune Response, Nucleosome Assembly and Lipid Metabolism Genes in Differentiated Human Bronchial Epithelial Cells Scientific Reports volume8, Article number: 13508 (2018)][71]

-[Facemask impact on human thermoregulation – The Annals of Occupational Hygiene- Jan 2020][72]

-Put on ventilator, 9 in 10 Covid-19 patients die; Live Science, April 23, 2020

-[Effect of palliative oxygen versus medical (room) air in relieving breathlessness in patients with refractory dyspnoea: A double-blinded randomized control trial; Cochrane Systematic Review; Nov 27, 2019][73]

-[Relieving breathlessness with hand-held fan; European Respiratory Journal 2017 50: 1701383; DOI:10.1183/13993003.01383-2017][74]

-[Higher versus lower fraction of inspired oxygen or targets of arterial oxygenation for adults admitted to the intensive care unit; Cochrane Systematic Review; Nov 27, 2019][75]

-[CORONA- The scandal of the millennium: Evidence base of the diagnosis of Corona Virus & the treatment of Covid-19][76]

-[Targets of T Cell Responses to SARS-CoV-2 Coronavirus in Humans with COVID-19 Disease and Unexposed Individuals; Alba Grifoni, Daniela Weiskopf; Cell][77]

-General public update their recoveries from Covid by the 3-step flu diet and the DIP diet on this Telegram channel: [Dr. Biswaroop Roy Chowdhury][78]

-[RECIPES To Cure Lifestyle Diseases, by Neerja Roy Chowdhury][79]

-[Light as a potential treatment for pandemic coronavirus infections: A perspective; Chukuka Samuel Enwemeka et al.; Journal of Photochemistry and Photobiology; June, 2020][80]

-[The Sun: Gargling salt water could kill off coronavirus, say Edinburgh University medics; Katy Pagan; May, 2020][81]

-[ToI: Turmeric, neem effective against coronavirus, says KGMU study; Yusra Husain; July, 2020][82]

-[Do saline water gargling and nasal irrigation confer protection against COVID-19?; Prashant Panta; Elsevier Public Health Emergency Covid-19 Initiative; Mar-Apr, 2021][83]

-In this early study, the direct interaction between certain Ayurvedic herbal compounds like Ashwagandha, black pepper, turmeric and Neem and the viral or host protein were explored, and it was found that these compounds restrict the virus' attachment to the host cell receptor ACE2 by inhibiting the spike glycoprotein of the SARS-CoV-2 virus.
-In fact, it was found that turmeric and Neem do so better even than HCQ:
-[Turmeric, neem [and Tulasi] effective against coronavirus, says KGMU study; Yusra Husain; July, 2020][84]

-[Biological activities of curcuminoids, other biomolecules from turmeric and their derivatives – A review; Augustine Amalraj et al.; Journal of Traditional and Complementary Medicine; April, 2017][85]

-[Potential use of Turmeric in COVID‐19; H. Gupta et al.; Clinical and Experimental Dermatology; July 1, 2020][86]

-[Hypertonic saline nasal irrigation and gargling should be considered as a treatment option for COVID-19; Sandeep Ramalingam et al.; Journal of Public Health; 2020][87]

-[Effects of Ginger and Its Constituents on Airway Smooth Muscle Relaxation and Calcium Regulation; Elizabeth A. Townsend et al.; American Journal of Respiratory Cell and Molecular Biology; Feb, 2013][88]

-[Fresh ginger (Zingiber officinale) has anti-viral activity against human respiratory syncytial virus in human respiratory tract cell lines; Jung San Chang et al.; Journal of Ethnopharmacology; Jan 9, 2013][89]

-A comprehensive website on turmeric:
-[turmericforhealth.com](http://turmericforhealth.com/): [Health Benefits of Black Pepper and Turmeric][90]

-[lybrate.com: Health Benefits Of Peepal Tree, Uses And Its Side Effects][91]

-[(Hindi) YouTube.com: Dr Biswaroop Roy Chowdhury DIP Diet on Dr Khadar Vali's Millet-Based Diet, Gives 110% Benefits | Healthy Food][92]

-[(Hindi) YouTube.com: Kheti Viraasat Mission | Towards Health with Millets: A talk by Dr Khadar Wali at village Sohangarh Rattewala][93]

-[Spices and herbs: Potential antiviral preventives and immunity boosters during Covid-19- Curcumin, Cinnamon, Ginger, Clove, Black pepper, Garlic, Neem, Giloy, Holy basil ; Namita Ashish Singh et al.; Phytotherapy Research; Jan 29, 2021][94]

-[NDTV - Food: 8 Incredible Mustard Oil Benefits That Make It So Popular; Plavaneeta Borah; March 26, 2018][95]

-[Treatment of COVID-19 patients: Justicia adhatoda leaves extract is a strong remedy for COVID-19 – Case report analysis and docking based study; Abhrajit & Arijit Bag; Biological and Medicinal Chemistry; May 27, 2020][96]

-[Medicinal plant vasaka could be a therapeutic option for the management of COVID-19 symptoms; Hari Khanal et al.; Journal of Medicinal Plants Studies; Oct, 2020][97]

-[Sencha tea bar: Banana Tea For Sleep: Does It Work Plus A Tasty Recipe (A well-researched popular science article)][98]

-[Perspectives on plant flavonoid quercetin-based drugs for novel SARS-CoV-2; Manjesh Saakre et al.; Beni-Suef University Journal of Basic and Applied Sciences; Mar 24, 2021][99]
+   - [N.I.C.E. helpline number: +91 8587059169][65]
+   - [The N.I.C.E. treatment protocol for influenza, fever and coronavirus can be downloaded at this URL][66]
+   - [N.I.C.E. way to Cure COVID-19, by Biswaroop Roy Chowdhury, available also in e-book format][67]
+   - [N.I.C.E. book references online][68]
+   - [The Physiological Burden of Prolonged PPE Use on Healthcare Workers during Long Shifts- CDC, June 10, 2020][69]
+   - [Disposable surgical face masks for preventing surgical wound infection in clean surgery  Cochrane Database Syst Rev. 2012;1(CD002929)][70]
+   - [Hypercapnia Alters Expression of Immune Response, Nucleosome Assembly and Lipid Metabolism Genes in Differentiated Human Bronchial Epithelial Cells Scientific Reports volume8, Article number: 13508 (2018)][71]
+   - [Facemask impact on human thermoregulation – The Annals of Occupational Hygiene- Jan 2020][72]
+   - Put on ventilator, 9 in 10 Covid-19 patients die; Live Science, April 23, 2020
+   - [Effect of palliative oxygen versus medical (room) air in relieving breathlessness in patients with refractory dyspnoea: A double-blinded randomized control trial; Cochrane Systematic Review; Nov 27, 2019][73]
+   - [Relieving breathlessness with hand-held fan; European Respiratory Journal 2017 50: 1701383; DOI:10.1183/13993003.01383-2017][74]
+   - [Higher versus lower fraction of inspired oxygen or targets of arterial oxygenation for adults admitted to the intensive care unit; Cochrane Systematic Review; Nov 27, 2019][75]
+   - [CORONA- The scandal of the millennium: Evidence base of the diagnosis of Corona Virus & the treatment of Covid-19][76]
+   - [Targets of T Cell Responses to SARS-CoV-2 Coronavirus in Humans with COVID-19 Disease and Unexposed Individuals; Alba Grifoni, Daniela Weiskopf; Cell][77]
+   - General public update their recoveries from Covid by the 3-step flu diet and the DIP diet on this Telegram channel: [Dr. Biswaroop Roy Chowdhury][78]
+   - [RECIPES To Cure Lifestyle Diseases, by Neerja Roy Chowdhury][79]
+   - [Light as a potential treatment for pandemic coronavirus infections: A perspective; Chukuka Samuel Enwemeka et al.; Journal of Photochemistry and Photobiology; June, 2020][80]
+   - [The Sun: Gargling salt water could kill off coronavirus, say Edinburgh University medics; Katy Pagan; May, 2020][81]
+   - [ToI: Turmeric, neem effective against coronavirus, says KGMU study; Yusra Husain; July, 2020][82]
+   - [Do saline water gargling and nasal irrigation confer protection against COVID-19?; Prashant Panta; Elsevier Public Health Emergency Covid-19 Initiative; Mar-Apr, 2021][83]
+   - In this early study, the direct interaction between certain Ayurvedic herbal compounds like Ashwagandha, black pepper, turmeric and Neem and the viral or host protein were explored, and it was found that these compounds restrict the virus' attachment to the host cell receptor ACE2 by inhibiting the spike glycoprotein of the SARS-CoV-2 virus.
+In fact, it was found that turmeric and Neem do so better even than HCQ: [Turmeric, neem [and Tulasi] effective against coronavirus, says KGMU study; Yusra Husain; July, 2020][84]
+   - [Biological activities of curcuminoids, other biomolecules from turmeric and their derivatives – A review; Augustine Amalraj et al.; Journal of Traditional and Complementary Medicine; April, 2017][85]
+   - [Potential use of Turmeric in COVID‐19; H. Gupta et al.; Clinical and Experimental Dermatology; July 1, 2020][86]
+   - [Hypertonic saline nasal irrigation and gargling should be considered as a treatment option for COVID-19; Sandeep Ramalingam et al.; Journal of Public Health; 2020][87]
+   - [Effects of Ginger and Its Constituents on Airway Smooth Muscle Relaxation and Calcium Regulation; Elizabeth A. Townsend et al.; American Journal of Respiratory Cell and Molecular Biology; Feb, 2013][88]
+   - [Fresh ginger (Zingiber officinale) has anti-viral activity against human respiratory syncytial virus in human respiratory tract cell lines; Jung San Chang et al.; Journal of Ethnopharmacology; Jan 9, 2013][89]
+   - A comprehensive website on turmeric, [turmericforhealth.com](http://turmericforhealth.com/): [Health Benefits of Black Pepper and Turmeric][90]
+   - [lybrate.com: Health Benefits Of Peepal Tree, Uses And Its Side Effects][91]
+   - [(Hindi) YouTube.com: Dr Biswaroop Roy Chowdhury DIP Diet on Dr Khadar Vali's Millet-Based Diet, Gives 110% Benefits | Healthy Food][92]
+   - [(Hindi) YouTube.com: Kheti Viraasat Mission | Towards Health with Millets: A talk by Dr Khadar Wali at village Sohangarh Rattewala][93]
+   - [Spices and herbs: Potential antiviral preventives and immunity boosters during Covid-19- Curcumin, Cinnamon, Ginger, Clove, Black pepper, Garlic, Neem, Giloy, Holy basil ; Namita Ashish Singh et al.; Phytotherapy Research; Jan 29, 2021][94]
+   - [NDTV - Food: 8 Incredible Mustard Oil Benefits That Make It So Popular; Plavaneeta Borah; March 26, 2018][95]
+   - [Treatment of COVID-19 patients: Justicia adhatoda leaves extract is a strong remedy for COVID-19 – Case report analysis and docking based study; Abhrajit & Arijit Bag; Biological and Medicinal Chemistry; May 27, 2020][96]
+   - [Medicinal plant vasaka could be a therapeutic option for the management of COVID-19 symptoms; Hari Khanal et al.; Journal of Medicinal Plants Studies; Oct, 2020][97]
+   - [Sencha tea bar: Banana Tea For Sleep: Does It Work Plus A Tasty Recipe (A well-researched popular science article)][98]
+   - [Perspectives on plant flavonoid quercetin-based drugs for novel SARS-CoV-2; Manjesh Saakre et al.; Beni-Suef University Journal of Basic and Applied Sciences; Mar 24, 2021][99]

 ## 6. General naturopathic regimen for any active infection